Establishing trust in automated reasoning: Reviewability of automated reasoning systems

-Software environments have only recently been recognized as highly relevant for automated reasoning in science and beyond.
-They play a key role in computational reproducibility, but also for privacy and security, which are the prime motivations for the \href{https://reproducible-builds.org/}{Reproducible Builds} movement.
+Software environments have been recognized as highly relevant for automated reasoning in science and beyond, and are the subject of active research {[}e.g. Malka et al. 2024; Bilke et al. 2025{]}.
+They play a key role in computational reproducibility, but also for privacy and security, which are the prime motivations for the \href{https://reproducible-builds.org/}{Reproducible Builds} movement \footnote{Ken Thompson's Turing Award Lecture ``Reflections on Trusting Trust'' {[}Thompson 1984{]} is an early and very readable discussion of the security implications of computational environments.}.
 The issues of managing software environments are now well understood, and two software management systems (\href{https://nixos.org/}{Nix} and \href{https://guix.gnu.org/}{Guix}) implement a comprehensive solution.
-However, they have not yet found their way into mainstream computational science.
-In addition to ease of use issues that can be overcome with time, a major obstacle is that such management systems must control the complete software stack, which excludes the use of popular proprietary platforms such as Windows or macOS.
+However, they are so far used only by a small minority of researchers.
+In addition to ease of use issues, which could be overcome with time and investements, a major obstacle is that such management systems must control the complete software stack, which excludes the use of popular proprietary platforms such as Windows \footnote{Windows is a trademark of the Microsoft group of companies.} or macOS \footnote{macOS is a trademark of Apple Inc., registered in the U.S. and other countries and regions.}.

 Assuming that the proper management of scientific software envronments will be achieved not only in theory, but also in practice, it is the size of this environment that remains a major characteristic for reviewability.
-The components of the execution environment required by a piece of software are called its \emph{dependencies} in software engineering.
-This term expresses their importance very well: every single quality expected from a software system is limited by the quality of the components that enter in its construction.
-For example, no software can be more mature than its dependencies, because of the risk of software collapse {[}Hinsen 2019{]}.
-Reviewing software therefore requires a review of its dependencies as well.
+The components of the computational environment required by a piece of software are called its \emph{dependencies} in software engineering.
+This term expresses their importance very well: every single quality expected from a software system is influenced by the corresponding quality of the components that enter in its construction.
+For example, no software can be more stable than its dependencies, because of the risk of software collapse {[}Hinsen 2019{]}.
+Reviewing software therefore requires an examination of its dependencies as well.
 This can become an obstacle for software that has hundreds or even thousands of dependencies.
+Imprecise dependency references (e.g.~``version 2 or later of package X'') are a problem as well, because they require reviewers to emit a judgement on a potentially large number of versions of a package, and to extend their trust in them to an indefinite future.

 \hypertarget{analogies-in-experimental-and-theoretical-science}{